 3:00 PM - 5:00 PM: Employer branding activities and optimising candidate experience

-What are the Challenges Recruiters Face During Transformation?
+Challenges Recruiters Face During AI Recruitment Transformation

 1. Skill Gap Anxiety